davegardnerisme/nsqphp/readme.md

   - Requeue failed messages using a back-off strategy (currently only simple fixed-delay requeue strategy)
+  - Avoid failure that occurs on connection when publishing (preventing the client library from doing what you'd want)
   - Continuously re-evaluate which nodes contain messages for a given topic (that is subscribed to) and establish new connections for those clients (via event loop timer)